Taking Time To Reflect: my thoughts on my business so far

 What I want

-I want now to share my business experience and use my coaching skills to help mothers, like you, who are in need of an alternative.
+I want now to share my business experience and use my coaching skills to help women, like you, who are in need of an alternative.
 Together we can find a way to make work, work for you.
 Returning to the old job after mat leave often no longer makes sense (for so many reasons).

 Explore your choices, and see what could happen if you finally went for it and started up your own thing, or grew that small side project or hobby-business into a serious proposition.